 - Supervise EVERYTHING.
 I can’t emphasize this point enough.
 When you’re adding a new dog, you must watch play, feeding, naps, and so on.
 They will work out who’s who among themselves – but it may not be a seamless process.
 Until you’re sure they’re comfortable with each other (which can take many months), supervise everything.
 Hot zones to watch closely: food and water dishes, toys, and dog beds.

 - Budget for an increase in pet care costs.
-Monthly heart worm, food, toys, grooming supplies, veterinary care including routine checkups… Plan on spending around 30% more each month than you spent on two dogs.
+Monthly meds, food, toys, grooming supplies, veterinary care including routine checkups… Plan on spending around 30% more each month than you spent on two dogs.
 Know that going in, and it won’t be as big of a shock.
 One NOTE on the toys: Not even joking, buy three of the same puzzle toys for when you need to keep everyone buys and happy.
 We love these KONGS or these Squirrel Dudes, which you can stuff with peanut butter and freeze, then dole out–in separate spaces to be extra safe–to keep the herd happy.

 - Have fun!
 Having three dogs definitely turns you into an even crazier dog person. 🙂 Enjoy it!
 It’s like having a miniature dog park in my living room.
 When they snuggle in bed with me, I have nearly 200 pounds of dog keeping me warm.